-1. Opportunities for broad-based citizen involvement in the development, revision, monitoring and implementation of the Salem Area Comprehensive Plan shall be provided by the City of Salem and Marion and Polk Counties.
+Opportunities for broad-based citizen involvement in the development, revision, monitoring and implementation of the Salem Area Comprehensive Plan shall be provided by the City of Salem and Marion and Polk Counties.
 Where neighborhood groups have been officially recognized by the governing body, they shall be included in the planning process.
 To help assure citizen participation and information, public hearings shall be held prior to adoption of all land use ordinances.

-Monitoring System
+Monitoring System 2.
 A monitoring system shall be developed within the Salem urban area to evaluate land development and program activities in relation to policy directives established by the Comprehensive Plan.

-Economic Growth

-3. Economic growth which improves and strengthens the economic base of the Salem urban area should be encouraged.

-Energy

-4. The City and Counties shall consider and foster the efficient use of energy in land use and transportation planning.

-Cooperative Growth Management

-5. Growth in the Salem urban area shall be managed through cooperative efforts of the City of Salem and Marion and Polk Counties.
+Economic Growth 3.
+Economic growth which improves and strengthens the economic base of the Salem urban area should be encouraged.
+Energy 4.
+The City and Counties shall consider and foster the efficient use of energy in land use and transportation planning.
+Cooperative Growth Management 5.
+Growth in the Salem urban area shall be managed through cooperative efforts of the City of Salem and Marion and Polk Counties.
+Carrying Capacity 6.
+All public and private development shall meet the requirements of applicable local, state and federal standards.
+Optimal Use of the Land 7.
+Structures and their siting in all residential, commercial, and industrial developments shall optimize the use of land.

-Carrying Capacity

-6. All public and private development shall meet the requirements of applicable local, state and federal standards.

-Optimal Use of the Land

-7. Structures and their siting in all residential, commercial, and industrial developments shall optimize the use of land.
 The cumulative effect of all new residential development in the Salem urban area should average 6.5 dwelling units per gross acre of residential development.
 Development should minimize adverse alteration of the natural terrain and watercourses, the potential for erosion and adverse effects upon the existing topography and soil conditions.

-Solar Energy Service Districts

-8. Zoning and other site regulations should make provisions for utilization of solar energy.
+Alternative Energy Sources 8.
+The city shall consider zoning and other site regulations for utilization of solar energy, wind power, on-site conversion of clean fossil fuels to electricity, and other renewable and increased efficiency alternatives.
+Service Districts 9.
 No new service districts shall be created within the Salem urban area to provide fire protection, sewer or water service.

-Street Improvements

-10. Improvements of streets in addition to those in or abutting a development may be required as a condition of approval of subdivisions and other intensifications of land use.

-Handicapped Access

-11. Buildings and facilities open to the public should be well designed to fulfill their specified function, taking into consideration the needs of handicapped persons.

-Development Compatibility

-12. Land use regulations which govern the siting of any development shall encourage development to reduce its impact on adjacent properties by screening, landscaping, setback, height, and mass regulations.

-Designated Open Space

-13. Land use regulations shall encourage public spaces, both natural and manmade for either active or passive enjoyment, including natural areas, open plazas, pedestrian malls, and play areas.
+Street Improvements 10.
+Improvements of streets in addition to those in or abutting a development may be required as a condition of approval of subdivisions and other intensifications of land use.
+Handicapped Access 11.
+Buildings and facilities open to the public should be well designed to fulfill their specified function, taking into consideration the needs of handicapped persons.
+Development Compatibility 12.
+Land use regulations which govern the siting of any development shall encourage development to reduce its impact on adjacent properties by screening, landscaping, setback, height, and mass regulations.
+Designated Open Space 13.
+Land use regulations shall encourage public spaces, both natural and manmade for either active or passive enjoyment, including natural areas, open plazas, pedestrian malls, and play areas.